 And the other ingredients that bring the aroma to the dish—ingredients such as shallots, garlic, red pepper flakes, white wine, chicken stock and a little butter—really only need a few moments together to sort of “melt” into each other and marry, and create that desired richness and flavor.

 The kind of pasta you use is entirely up to you—angel hair is great, or even bucatini or linguini.
-But for me, spaghetti offers just the right amount of a “bite” for this dish so that the texture of the pasta doesn’t get lost, yet also doesn’t overbear.
+But for me, spaghetti offers just the right amount of a “bite” for a shrimp scampi pasta because it doesn’t get lost in the sauce, yet also doesn’t overbear.

 - Begin by seasoning your peeled and deveined shrimp, then sear them off in a very hot pan and set aside.